 A trajectory that moves from a global top-10 placement down to the mid-60s over four years is worth reading carefully.
 It does not signal decline in the usual sense.
 The World's 50 Best voting pool has expanded substantially, with more bars from Southeast Asia, the Middle East, and Latin America entering credible contention.
 A bar that held a top-10 position in 2020 and maintains a top-100 position in 2025 has held its level while the competition around it has grown.
 That is a different story from one that simply slipped.

-Within Tokyo's bar scene, the peer set for The SG Club includes Bar Benfiddich, the herbal-forward counter in Shinjuku that has built its reputation on rare spirits and house-made bitters, and Bar High Five in Ginza, which operates in the classical Japanese bar tradition with rigid technical standards and a quieter public profile.
+Within Tokyo's bar scene, the comparable set for The SG Club includes Bar Benfiddich, the herbal-forward counter in Shinjuku that has built its reputation on rare spirits and house-made bitters, and Bar High Five in Ginza, which operates in the classical Japanese bar tradition with rigid technical standards and a quieter public profile.
 Bar Orchard Ginza and Bar Libre round out a group of Tokyo bars that compete in the globally recognised tier.
 Each has a distinct methodology; The SG Club's particular position is shaped by its Shibuya address, its two-floor format, and a programme that pulls Japanese ingredient logic into an international cocktail framework.

 Japanese Ingredient Logic as a Structural Framework

 The editorial angle that most clearly distinguishes the upper tier of Tokyo cocktail bars from their international peers is sourcing specificity.
-Where London or New York bars might identify a Japanese ingredient as a category , yuzu, shiso, Japanese whisky , Tokyo's serious operators tend to work at a more granular level: which prefecture, which producer, which harvest window.
+Where London or New York bars might identify a Japanese ingredient as a category, yuzu, shiso, Japanese whisky, Tokyo's serious operators tend to work at a more granular level: which prefecture, which producer, which harvest window.
 This is not aesthetic preference.
 It reflects the structure of Japanese food and drink supply chains, where regional specialisation is deep and traceability is culturally assumed.

 At The SG Club, this approach informs the Sip programme in particular.
-The bar's reputation, built through successive appearances on the World's 50 Best list, is partly a function of how consistently it has applied Japanese ingredient sourcing to a format , the craft cocktail , that originated elsewhere.
+The bar's reputation, built through successive appearances on the World's 50 Best list, is partly a function of how consistently it has applied Japanese ingredient sourcing to a format, the craft cocktail, that originated elsewhere.
 The technique vocabulary is international; the raw material logic is thoroughly local.
 That synthesis, executed at a high level over several years, is what separates the venue from Tokyo bars that use Japanese ingredients as decoration rather than architecture.

 Shingo Gokan, the bartender whose name is attached to the SG Management group that operates this venue, trained internationally before returning to Japan, which gives the programme a fluency in both registers.
 His name functions here as a credential for the programme's ambition rather than as a biographical subject.
-What matters for the drinker is that the bar has maintained a consistent standard across multiple years and multiple ranking cycles , something that requires institutional knowledge and supply chain relationships, not just individual talent.
+What matters for the drinker is that the bar has maintained a consistent standard across multiple years and multiple ranking cycles, something that requires institutional knowledge and supply chain relationships, not just individual talent.

 Tokyo's Bar Scene in Wider Context